Dallas County reports four COVID-related deaths today

 The four deaths being reported in Dallas County are:

-A woman in her 30’s who was a resident of the city of Dallas.
-She had been critically ill in an area hospital and had underlying high risk health conditions
+A man in his 50’s who was a resident the city of Garland.
+He had been critically ill in an area hospital and had underlying high risk health conditions.

-The provisional 7-day average daily new confirmed and probable cases (by date of test collection) for CDC week 39 was 348, an increase from the previous daily average of 316 for CDC week 38.
-The percentage of respiratory specimens testing positive for SARS-CoV-2 remains high, with 10.7% of symptomatic patients presenting to area hospitals testing positive in week 39.
+The provisional 7-day average daily new confirmed and probable cases (by date of test collection) for CDC week 40 was 346.
+The percentage of respiratory specimens testing positive for SARS-CoV-2 remains high, with 9.8% of symptomatic patients presenting to area hospitals testing positive in week 40.

-A provisional total of 252 confirmed and probable COVID-19 cases were diagnosed in school-aged children (5 to 17 years) during CDC week 39 (week ending 9/26/2020), an increase from the previous week for this age group.
+A provisional total of 265 confirmed and probable COVID-19 cases were diagnosed in school-aged children (5 to 17 years) during CDC week 40 (week ending10/03/2020), an increase from the previous week for this age group.
 The percentage of cases occurring in young adults aged 18 to 22 years has increased to 12% for the month of September.

 Of the cases requiring hospitalization to date, more than two-thirds (66%) have been under 65 years of age, and over half reported having a chronic health condition.
 Diabetes has been an underlying high-risk health condition reported in about a third of all hospitalized patients with COVID-19.